-Are you planning to build a new home in South Australia?
-Now is the time to think about heating solutions for your home so that you can invest in the right heating system to suit your needs.
-When it comes to heating your entire home, most people immediately think of ducted air conditioning or some other form of forced air system.
-We’re here to tell you all about radiant heating and hydronic underfloor heating systems as an alternative to conventional forced air systems.
+Building a new home in South Australia involves investing in the right heating system to suit your needs.
+Most people have heard of ducted air conditioning or other forced air systems.
+We’re here to discuss radiant heating and hydronic underfloor heating as an alternative to conventional forced air systems.

 Hydronic underfloor heating uses radiant heat to warm your home.
 The picture below shows how radiant heating warms the whole body compared to convection or forced air heating which primarily warms only your upper body.
 With forced air systems, air moves across ceilings and other surfaces, leading to high thermal losses and additional energy being consumed to make up for these losses.
 With a radiant floor heating system, however, the temperature of the floor surface is higher than that of the air, resulting in a more consistent and even heat throughout your home.

 Reasons to use radiant heating